WiFiPineapple/legacy-wifipineapple-wiki/api.md

 ## The WiFi Pineapple Mark V Web Interface

 The WiFi Pineapple Mark V Web Interface is a dynamic and modular control panel for the WiFi Pineapple.
-It is mainly made up of modules - known on the Pineapple as infusions.
-The Web Interface is made up of three major components, listed below.
+It is predominantly made up of modules - known on the Pineapple as "infusions".
+The Web Interface is made up of three major components, which will be explored in this article.

 ### The notification bar

 The notification bar is located at the top of the Web Interface.
 It is made up of a notification manager, a clock, the logout button and the view picker.
 As the name says, the notification bar exists primarily to display notifications to users.
-Notifications can be sent using either PHP JavaScript or simpily a shell command.
-More details on this can be found in the API Documentation.
+Notifications can be sent using either PHP, JavaScript or BASH.
+More details on this can be found further down.

 ![](imgs/api1.png)

 ### The small tiles
 The small tiles are what make up the main visible portion of the Mark V Web Interface.
-These are widgets to show the current status of each infusion and / or to provide service toggles.
-Each tile's title can be click to open the corresponding large tiles.
-Small tiles should be a small view into the infusion.
+These are widgets to show the current status of each infusion and/or to provide service toggles.
+Each tile's title can be clicked on to open the corresponding large tiles.
+Small tiles should contain less information than the large tiles (hence the name).

 ![](imgs/api2.png)

 ### The large tiles

 The large tiles are a more in-depth view into each infusion.
-Large tiles can be used to configure your infusion, view logs or other output, give setup instructions, and much more.
+Large tiles can be used to configure your infusion, view logs or other outputs, provide setup instructions, and more.
 Often, the large tile will be divided into tabs to display content in an orderly manner.
 From firmware version 1.5.0 tabes can be created using a PHP API function.

 ![](imgs/api3.png)

 ## WiFi Pineapple Mark V Infusions

-The Mark V is expandable through modules, also known as infusions.
-These modules can be downloaded and installed over-the-air with two clicks from the "Pineapple Bar", a free market place for these modules.
+Infusions can be downloaded and installed over-the-air with two clicks from the "Pineapple Bar", a free market place for these modules.
 Additionally infusions can be created right from the "Pineapple Bar" under the "Bartender" tab.
 Infusions can be submitted to the [WiFi Pineapple Website](https://wifipineapple.com/) and, if approved, will be available to all Mark V users from the Pineapple Bar.

 ![](imgs/api4.png)